 Where do we stand

-The European Commission is expected to publish a “comprehensive guidance” on the application of the Directive during the second half of 2019, accompanied by a report on the broader implications for AI, Internet of Things and robotics.
+The European Commission is expected to publish a “comprehensive guidance” on the application of the Directive, accompanied by a report on the broader implications for AI, Internet of Things and robotics.